starlingx-staging/stx-packaging/README.md

 /usr/local/mydebs/
 ```

-Then we can download the Ubuntu image we will use as template
+Then we can download the Ubuntu image we will use as a template
-(for now linuxbuilder only works with this version of ubuntu, since is a POC):
+(for now, linuxbuilder only works with this version of ubuntu, since is a POC):
 ```
 wget http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso
 ```